DWI / Driving While Intoxicated Offenses

 Drinking and driving is not taken lightly in the state of Texas and can result in serious penalties.
 Each year roughly 90,000 men, women, and minors are arrested for a DWI or driving while intoxicated in Texas.
 This is a criminal offense which is oftentimes also referred to as driving under the influence (DUI).

-According to NHTSA, the National Highway Traffic Safety Administrations, there have been about 1,400 drug and alcohol related vehicle fatalities in the state of Texas since 2009.
-These stats rank Texas as a state with one of the highest amount of alcohol and drug related driving accidents in the nation.
+According to NHTSA, the National Highway Traffic Safety Administrations, there have been about 1,400 drug and alcohol-related vehicle fatalities in the state of Texas since 2009.
+These stats rank Texas as a state with one of the highest amounts of alcohol and drug-related driving accidents in the nation.

 DWI Offenses in Dallas

 In the penal code, there are quite a few different types of DWI offenses and enhancements that a person arrest for DUI in Dallas may face, including:

 - First DWI

 - Juvenile / Underage DWI

 - Boating While Intoxicated

 - Drug Related DWI